maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 ---

 Two years ago more or less I started my journey in Linux.
 I was scared at first and I didn't know where to start from.
-But then I decided to start from a [book](https://www.amazon.com/Linux-Kernel-Development-Robert-Love/dp/0672329468) in order to follow a path.
+But then I decided to buy a [book](https://www.amazon.com/Linux-Kernel-Development-Robert-Love/dp/0672329468) - and what a book! - in order to follow a path.

 Along the way I integrated the material with up-to-date documentation from [kernel.org](https://docs.kernel.org) and [source code](https://elixir.bootlin.com/linux/v5.17.9/source).
 In the meantime I started to learn C a bit so that I also could have [played](https://github.com/maxgio92/linux/tree/syscall/maxgio) with what I was learning, step by step.